j-desilva/travel-blog/content/blog/_index.md

 ---
 title: Beyond the Map
 description: |
-  Flowers don't grow on paved roads.
+  "Normality is a paved road: It's comfortable to walk, but no flowers grow on it." - Vincent van Gogh
 author: "Jess De Silva"
 show_post_thumbnail: true
 show_author_byline: true